opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 In this architecture, a query such as "best hiking trails near Seattle" is transformed into a single vector representation through one encoder, while each document is processed separately through another encoder to produce its own single vector representation.
 These encoding processes occur in isolation—the query encoder has no access to document content, and vice versa.
 Relevance is subsequently determined by comparing these precomputed single vectors using similarity metrics such as cosine similarity or dot product.

 **Advantages**:
-- **High efficiency**: Document vectors can be computed offline and stored in advance
+- **High efficiency**: Document vectors can be computed offline and stored in advance.
-- **Excellent scalability**: Performs well with large datasets
+- **Excellent scalability**: Performs well with large datasets.
-- **Fast retrieval**: Enables rapid first-stage filtering of candidates
+- **Fast retrieval**: Enables rapid first-stage filtering of candidates.

 **Limitations**:
-- **Reduced accuracy**: Lack of interaction between query and document during encoding limits semantic understanding
+- **Reduced accuracy**: A lack of interaction between the query and document during encoding limits semantic understanding.

 This approach works particularly well for fast first-stage retrieval in vector search systems.
 Models like `amazon.titan-embed-text-v2:0` exemplify this methodology.
 The following diagram illustrates the bi-encoder architecture and its independent processing approach.